 In vs_dev12, add-ins are deprecated.
 We recommend that you upgrade your add-ins to VSPackage extensions.
-For more information about how to upgrade, see How to: Convert an Add-in to a VSPackage.
+For more information about how to upgrade, see FAQ: Converting Add-ins to VSPackage Extensions.

 Satellite DLLs are useful for storing resource files, for example, icons, bitmaps, and resource strings, in a centralized location for use in add-ins and other automation projects.
 Satellite DLLs can be reused by other projects or add-ins.
 Furthermore, separating the strings and other resources from your add-in makes it easier to make centralized changes or localize the resources into different languages.

 Earlier versions of Visual Studio used registry entries for SatelliteDllPath and SatelliteDllName.
 However, registry entries are now superseded by entries in the .addin registration file.
 When you require a resource in your project, you load the add-in and Visual Studio queries it for the satellite DLL.
 Consequently, you do not have to hard-code a resource path.
 Also, instead of using the #id method to specify a resource ID, you use @resource name (where resource name is the name of your resource, for example, @Icon1 or @String1), The @ symbol tells Visual Studio to look in the satellite DLL for the resource.

 The following steps show how to create a satellite DLL that contains icon and string resources, and how to modify an add-in to access those resources.
 It uses an add-in that has an About dialog box, which requires icon and string resources.
 Typically, if you create an add-in that has an About dialog box, a default icon and text are provided.
 The following steps also show how to replace the default icon and text by using your own.